aaarghhh/a_TON_of_privacy/README.md

 The sockpuppet need to be hardened as much is possible.

 ### UNDER PRIVACY SETTINGS ON YOUR TELEGRAM CLIENT

+USe this setting in order to hardening your Telegram account.
 ```
 Phone number -> Nobody
 Last Seen / Online -> Nobody